 Applicants and stakeholders increasingly value transparency in how scholarships are awarded.
 Clear criteria and ethical practices build trust and credibility.
 Transparency is a significant component of effective scholarship management.

-• Best Practice: Publicly share your selection process and criteria to reassure applicants of fairness.
-You can do this by publishing a page on your website that clarifies criteria, or even posting a link to the scoring rubric directly on your application page.
+- Best Practice: Publicly share your selection process and criteria to reassure applicants of fairness.
+You can do this by publishing a page on your website that clarifies the criteria, or even posting a link to the scoring rubric directly on your application page.
 Clear and accessible scholarship guidelines enable students to assess their eligibility, reducing irrelevant applications and simplifying the review process.
-Centralizing all scholarship information in one location such as a landing page also enhances discoverability and clarity, while consistent guideline updates ensure accuracy and prevent applicant confusion.
+Centralizing all scholarship information in one location, such as a landing page, also enhances discoverability and clarity, while consistent guideline updates ensure accuracy and prevent applicant confusion.

 For companies offering scholarships, aligning programs with CSR goals enhances both community impact and brand reputation.